-Since the TWC is constantly revising its historical data in the interest of greater accuracy, the data for 2013 and earlier years used in this study reflect many small changes from the data upon which previous Economic Impact Studies were based.
+Since the TWC is constantly revising its historical data in the interest of greater accuracy, the data used in this study for 2017 and earlier years reflect many small changes from the data upon which previous Economic Impact Studies were based.
 The figures in this report are based upon the latest release of the TWC data, so they represent the most accurate measure now available of the industry and its subsectors in those earlier years.

 Selecting which NAICS codes to include is not a simple task.
 Often it is obvious that all (or virtually all) of the businesses classified in a given NAICS category are part of the Healthcare and Bioscience industry (for example, NAICS category 32541, Pharmaceutical and medicine manufacturing).
 In other sectors, however, health-related products and services make up only a fraction of the activity included in that code.
 For example, category 44611 (Pharmacies and drug stores) describes a group of businesses that are an integral part of the healthcare delivery system but which also sell items, like greeting cards, that really do not belong in this sector.